 To implement DevSecOps is to shift security to the left.
 It is to integrate it into the technology development process before the first line of code appears.
-To adopt DevSecOps is to bring into the continuous integration and continuous deployment (CI/CD) pipelines security requirements and tests (largely automated), vulnerability prioritization and remediation, and judicious monitoring for risk prevention and cost savings.
+To adopt DevSecOps is to bring into the SDLC security requirements and tests, vulnerability prioritization and remediation, and judicious monitoring for risk prevention and cost savings.
 Unlike previous methodologies, the identification and remediation of security problems occur in time with the development activity, without waiting until the end of each cycle.
 In DevSecOps, security acts in the software planning, design, construction, testing and release, providing continuous feedback to all committed teams.

 DevSecOps fundamental components

 The implementation of DevSecOps is based on four fundamental components: people, processes, technologies and governance.

 First, it is the people, i.e., the team members, who will be integrated to cooperate.
 They are who, as part of the cultural change, will assume shared responsibility for security in their workflows.
 They are who will train and be trained so that security is injected into the corporate DNA.

 On the processes side, the shared responsibility model requires that the overall goals of software speed, security and stability are maintained by all stakeholders.
 Therefore, best practices in security, development and operations must be embraced from the outset and across the entire SDLC.